officegeek/keaonline/4_semester/docker/RabbitMQ.md

 *Simply said*: **it is software where queues are defined, to which applications connect in order to transfer a message or messages.
 A message can include any kind of information.**

-Assuming the Docker Desktop has been installed, you use the command

-    docker pull rabbitmq:3.8.15-rc.2-management

-to pull a RabbitMQ Docker image from DockerHub.
+Assuming the Docker Desktop has been installed, pull a RabbitMQ Docker image from DockerHub.

 After the Docker image is downloaded and saved locally, you can start a RabbitMQ container using the following command.

-    sudo docker run -d -p 5672:5672 -p 15672:15672 rabbitmq:3.8.15-rc.2-management
+    docker run -d -p 5672:5672 -p 15672:15672 rabbitmq:latest

 after start, you can access a rabbitMQ user interface - **localhost:15672**